zupo/peps/pep-0xxx.rst

 9. Specifying certificates to load, either as client or server certificates.
 10. Specifying which trust database should be used to validate certificates presented by a remote peer.
+11. Finding a way to get hold of these interfaces at run time.

 While it is technically possible to define (2) in terms of (3), for the sake of simplicity it is easier to define these as two separate ABCs.
 Implementations